Staff shortages and how businesses should adapt to get through it

-Experienced and mature offshore operations such as South Africa have been driven to a point where is it no longer seen as cheaper labour at the cost of quality but instead the quality at least matches the UK with improved staff retention.
+Experienced and mature offshore operations such as in South Africa have been driven to a point where is it no longer seen as cheaper labour at the cost of quality, but instead the quality at least matches the UK with improved staff retention.

 Triage deployment of resource

 We have introduced a triage deployment of staff onto new campaigns, set up at speed to cover our clients’ recruitment challenges.
 This involves remodelling the business processes, separating out the ‘easier’, light-touch activities for temporary employees to deliver in the UK, whilst we recruit and train permanent resource in South Africa, who can then deliver more complex customer contact activities.

 This enables us to get new employees deployed onto client work much quicker than the average outsourcer, as onboarding time is greatly reduced whilst maintaining customer satisfaction levels.
 One recent example saw us sourcing 800 people in just eight weeks, all fully-trained.

 Covid has delivered one benefit to businesses like ours.
 It has opened up the opportunity for our agents to work from anywhere.
 This means we can broaden our target recruitment areas to a nationwide search, even focussing on areas of high unemployment.
 This provides another way to mitigate staff shortages in commercial areas.